 All cheese should be stored between 35-40°F and wrapped tightly to prevent exposure to air, which can lead to molding and dehydration.
 Cheese should be kept in the refrigerator drawer to prevent the transfer of odors and flavors to and from other foods.
 Soft cheeses that have been at room temperature for more than four hours should be discarded.

 In the United States, consumption of natural cheeses has continued to steadily increase over the years.
 Americans were consuming an average of 34 pounds of cheese per person in 2014—a United States record.
-More specifically, Italian cheese varieties such as mozzarella, parmesan, and provolone have seen the greatest increase in consumption at an average of 14 pounds per person.
+More specifically, Italian cheese varieties such as mozzarella, parmesan, and provolone have seen the greatest increase in consumption, with an average of 14 pounds per person.
 As the popularity of Italian and Tex-Mex foods has continued to grow in the United States, cheese consumption has subsequently increased.
-While the consumption of processed cheese has declined to an average of 7 pounds per person, the addition of cheese to precooked meals, frozen meals, boxed foods, etc. have contributed to the overall increased consumption.
-In the 2006-2007 Foodnet Atlas of Exposures, 60.9% of the survey cohort reported eating any cheese sold as or cut from solid blocks within the past 7 days.
-Further, 56.1% reported eating cheddar, 50.9% reported eating American (processed) cheese, and 44% reported eating Parmesan or Romano within the past 7 days.
+While the consumption of processed cheese has declined to an average of seven pounds per person, the addition of cheese to precooked meals, frozen meals, boxed foods, etc. has contributed to the overall increased consumption.
+In the 2006-2007 Foodnet Atlas of Exposures, 60.9% of the survey cohort reported eating any cheese sold as or cut from solid blocks within the past seven days.
+Further, 56.1% reported eating cheddar, 50.9% reported eating American (processed) cheese, and 44% reported eating parmesan or romano within the past seven days.

 For information on the best methods for storing cheese please visit FoodKeeper App.

-Cheese is a tasty, versatile food that is available in a wide variety of flavors and forms from blocks to individual slices to cubes and even strings.
+Cheese is a tasty, versatile food that is available in a wide variety of flavors and forms, from blocks and individual slices to cubes and even strings.
 Different types of cheese vary in terms of nutritional qualities, but all types are rich sources of calcium, protein, phosphorus, Vitamin A, and Vitamin B12.

 Cheese, like all dairy products, is a good source of calcium, which many Americans lack in their diets.
 Calcium is important for increasing bone density and reducing the risk of osteoporosis.
 Osteoporosis is a debilitating disease that threatens 44 million Americans and can lead to bone fractures, decreased mobility, and poor quality of life.